alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 * Click 'Save attachment order' at the bottom of the tab: this completes your re-ordering and you can exit the document.

+#### News stories

-For news stories, the attachments can be positioned anywhere in the text using Markdown.
+Attachments can be positioned anywhere in the text using Markdown.
+There are 2 options for adding an attachment.

 ![Add attachments 3](add-attachments-3.png)

-The first attachment is number 1, the other attachments are numbered according to the order in which they’re uploaded.

 * In the text, type \[InlineAttachment:1\] for a text link.
 * OR type !@1 for a tinted publication box (leave a line space above).

 ![Add attachments 2](add-attachments-2.png)

-There are 2 options for adding an attachment.

 * \[InlineAttachment:1\] will pull in the attachment title as hypertext, adding the file type and size in brackets.
 You can also list these with bullet points (useful for several related attachments).
 * !@1 will show a more prominent link, including the front cover of the attached document, and adds the file type and size under the title.

+The first attachment is number 1, the other attachments are numbered according to the order in which they’re uploaded.

 It’s easy to reposition the attachments by moving the position of the Markdown code on the page.
 The number given to an attachment will not change, even if other attachments are removed later.